-Southern Cassowary, called also Australian Cassowary is an iconic bird that can be found in Northern Australia.
+Southern Cassowary, called also Australian Cassowary is an iconic bird that can be found in the tropical rainforest in Northern Australia.

 It is a large looking bird, with grey casque, and long, red wattle hanging from the neck.
 The feathers of the body are black, the head skin is blue, and the rear of the next is red.